 Het Nieuwe Instituut collects archives related to Dutch architecture and urban planning from 1850 to the present day.
 Archives covering the period from 1960 to the present day are governed by the policy document Making Choices.
 It marks the transition from a predominantly monographic acquisitions policy to a more thematic approach that places greater emphasis on the social context of architecture and the most important spatial developments over the past seventy years.

-Making Choices 2.0: new areas of focus in the acquisitions policy
+Rethinking the Collection: new areas of focus in the acquisitions policy

 Digital sustainability and born-digital material

 To foster a better understanding of digital architecture, we conducted research into the digitisation of the design process and architectural practice, and what this means for Het Nieuwe Instituut as a collecting and managing institution.
 The Understanding Digital Architecture report is available now and can be downloaded here.